Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 #### Technology Choices:

-- **Java 21**: Chosen for efficient concurrent execution with virtual threads, which allows the worker to handle multiple job executions simultaneously with minimal resource overhead.
+- **Java 21**: Chosen for efficient concurrent execution with virtual threads, which allows the worker to handle multiple jobEntity executions simultaneously with minimal resource overhead.
 - **Docker Java API**: Selected for container management because it provides comprehensive control over Docker operations directly from Java.
 This eliminates the need for shell commands and improves security and reliability.
 - **Spring Boot Web**: Used to implement RESTful APIs for communication with the Backend service, providing a consistent technology stack across components.
-- **Spring WebClient**: Implemented for non-blocking HTTP communication with the Backend for job status updates and artifact uploads.
+- **Spring WebClient**: Implemented for non-blocking HTTP communication with the Backend for jobEntity status updates and artifact uploads.
 - **Prometheus**: Used for metrics collection because it provides a pull-based model that works well in dynamic environments.
 It offers robust monitoring capabilities with minimal overhead.
 - **Spring Boot (Core)**: Chosen for the Worker as well, to provide consistent configuration management, dependency injection, and application lifecycle across components.